-A record number of people have pledged to go on a plant strong diet in January.
+A record number of people have pledged to go on a plant based diet in January.
 Estimates are at 50,000 and growing every day.
-The Global Food Forum is calling a plant strong diet one of the top 5 trends of 2017.
+The Global Food Forum is calling a plant based diet one of the top 5 trends of 2017.

 Kroger has hundreds of grocery stores across the country under the names of Ralphs, Scott’s, Smith’s, City Market, Baker’s, Jay C, King Soopers, Gerbes Super Markets, Jay C, QVC and Pay Less Super Markets.
 Here is a store locator.
 I visited the Ralphs in Glendale, California and wanted to share my experience.

 As I entered the supermarket, I was immediately struck by the first thing I encountered.
 It was a giant step down solely devoted to nuts.
 Bags and bags of healthy nuts are an excellent source of protein on a plant based diet.